 Yankee bonds usually provide higher yields than similar rated U.S. bonds.
-This gives the investor an advantage to earn higher returns on their investments.
+This gives the investor an advantage in earning higher returns on their investments.

 Aids in bond portfolio diversification

 Yankee bonds also provide an element of asset diversification within bonds portfolio.
-This is because the performance of these bonds is not dependent on the performance of the U.S. economy, their price & value won’t always move in the same direction as U.S. bonds.
-So even when the U.S. economy is bearish or not showing signs of growth, Yankee bonds can generate decent return on investments.
+This is because the performance of these bonds is not dependent on the performance of the U.S. economy.
+Their price & value won’t always move in the same direction as U.S. bonds.
+So even when the U.S. economy is bearish or not showing signs of growth, Yankee bonds can generate a decent return on investments.

-Yankee bonds also aid investors to invest in markets outside the U.S. For example – investing in an emerging market Yankee bond will allow the investor to tap into the growth story of that emerging market (developing country).
+Yankee bonds also aid investors in investing in markets outside the U.S. For example – investing in an emerging market Yankee bond will allow the investor to tap into the growth story of that emerging market (developing country).

 Protects investors from currency risk

-Investing in other countries instruments in domestic currency is always advantageous for the investors.
-If an investor invests in foreign currency, he will eventually have to convert the proceeds from that investment in U.S. dollars.
+Investing in other countries’ instruments in domestic currency is always advantageous for investors.
+If an investor invests in foreign currency, he will eventually have to convert the proceeds from that investment into U.S. dollars.
 The risk fluctuation in currency is inherent in such investments.
 As Yankee bonds are denominated in U.S. dollars, this risk becomes negligible for investors.